-- a) In each one-hour period within 24 hours, select four time slots of at least 350 seconds (two for 37 dBm and two for 3033 dBm transmissions).
-Ensure each time slot is adequately separated in time to ensure that MEOLUTs will separately process each transmission sequence with the same beacon ID. - b) Implement the test script provided at Annex G on a beacon simulator and calibrate the beacon simulator emission power and carrier frequency to confirm the characteristics of the transmitted signals. - c) Transmit 700 bursts per Annex G test script ( $7 \times 100$ IDs) at 37 dBm in the first time slot selected at step a), produced by the MEOLUT for the beacon IDs transmitted by the simulator. - d) Repeat the process at 33 dBm during the second time slot selected at step a), with the appropriate scripts. - e) Repeat the test sequence in slots 3 and 4 of the first one-hour period, i.e. two 350 second transmission sequences at 37 and 33 dBm, and repeat the sequence each hour for a total duration of 24 hours.
+- a) In each one-hour period within 24 hours, run two time slots of 1400 seconds (one at 37 dBm and one at 33 dBm transmissions), which are following one to each other to minimize the change of space segment geometrical configuration, then resulting in a total of 48 time slots - b) Implement the test script provided at Annex G on a beacon simulator and calibrate the beacon simulator emission power and carrier frequency to confirm the characteristics of the transmitted signals. - c) Transmit 700 bursts per Annex G test script (7 x 100 IDs) at 37 dBm in the first time slot selected at step a), produced by the MEOLUT for the beacon IDs transmitted by the simulator.

+- d) Repeat the process at 33 dBm during the second time slot selected at step a), with the appropriate scripts. - e) Repeat the test sequence each hour for a total duration of 24 hours.